 Documentation for the Textpattern plugin smd_where_used by Stef Dawson follows this short message from our sponsor ;-)

-If you like my code and deem it worthy, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot, either via paypal.me/stefdawson by following the Donate button below to PayPal.
+If you like my code and use it a lot, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot, either via paypal.me/stefdawson or by following the Donate button below to PayPal.
 Thanks!

 Really simple admin-side plugin to help find what you need to edit/delete.
 If you have a tonne of forms or pages and want to tidy stuff up it can be a bit of a pain to find what’s actually in use.

-So use this plugin to search your sections, pages, forms or articles for references to plugins, or other pages/forms/stylesheets or even just plain text in articles / stylesheets.
+Use this plugin to search your sections, pages, forms or articles for references to plugins, or other pages/forms/stylesheets or even just plain text in articles / stylesheets.

 Installation / Uninstallation